NYU-Shanghai-Data-Services/data-viz-javascript/README.md

 - Component-based, reusable (Ideally, we want to build single-responsibility, small components)
 - Fast, precise performance
 - Still using HTML, CSS, JS, but more efficiently

+*In-person workshop originally held at NYU Shanghai on October 21, 2021.
+Designed and delivered by Pamela Pan (@pamela-pan)*